Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 </div>

-Along with the annual monitoring reports that are published by CPAP, an [interactive PowerBI dashboard](https://app.powerbi.com/view?r=eyJrIjoiODhhZGQxZmYtYjYzYy00MTQ0LWI3M2EtZmE3NzdlODdlOGE3IiwidCI6ImI2MjAxOTYwLTQ1YmEtNGI3OC1iMDgwLWYxYzQzM2ZmNmUzNiIsImMiOjZ9) was created which enables users to explore key insights through dynamic visuals, making the complex monitoring data more accessible and engaging— far beyond what static graphs or traditional reports can offer.
+Along with the annual monitoring reports that are published by CPAP, an [interactive PowerBI dashboard](https://app.powerbi.com/view?r=eyJrIjoiODhhZGQxZmYtYjYzYy00MTQ0LWI3M2EtZmE3NzdlODdlOGE3IiwidCI6ImI2MjAxOTYwLTQ1YmEtNGI3OC1iMDgwLWYxYzQzM2ZmNmUzNiIsImMiOjZ9) was created which enables users to explore our monitoring data through dynamic visuals, making the complex data more accessible and engaging— far beyond what static graphs or traditional reports can offer.

 ## Results

 ### Apalachicola Bay
 In Apalachicola Bay, over 22,000 live oysters and nearly 6,000 dead oysters have been sampled so far.
 However, the number of live oysters has declined steadily from the first round of sampling to the most recent (Round 5), with the lowest count recorded in Round 5.

 The majority of oysters collected across all rounds were spat-sized (0-25 mm), which made up nearly 80% of all live oysters sampled.
 In Round 5, spat made up about half of the total, with seed-sized oysters (26-74 mm) and adult harvestable oysters (75 mm and larger) making up the rest.
-While the total number of live oysters observed has decreased overall, there was a slight increase in the number of adult oysters, suggesting some maturation of the population.
+While the total number of live oysters in Round 5 of monitoring decreased from Round 4, there was a slight increase in the number of adult oysters observed.

 When analyzing the bay based on geographical parameters:

-• The East side (sites located to the east of the Apalachicola River) consistently had more oysters than the West side, across all size classes. <br />
+• The East side (sites located east of the Apalachicola River) consistently had more oysters than the West side, across all size classes. <br />
 • Oystermen have observed more noticeable declines on the West side, especially in an area known as “The Miles.” <br />
 • Lighthouse Bar, on the East side, had the highest oyster density in Round 5. <br />

 Still, overall productivity has dropped.
-Based on state benchmarks, none of the sites in Apalachicola Bay are currently productive enough to support commercial harvest.
-Only Lighthouse Bar came close, with an estimate of about 146 harvestable oyster bags per acre — still below the 200 bags/acre needed for limited commercial harvest.
+Based on the FDAC's Standard Oyster Resource Management Protocol, none of the sites in Apalachicola Bay are currently productive enough to support commercial harvest.
+Only Lighthouse Bar came close, with an estimate of about 146 harvestable oyster bags per acre — still below the 200 bags/acre necessary to supportcommercial harvest.

-Additionally, advanced mapping technology was used to determine the actual area of reef coverage.
-This effort showed that about 65% of the reef footprint still has hard substrate (the kind needed for oysters to grow), representing over 83 acres of the original 128-acre restoration area.
+Advanced mapping technology was used to determine the actual area of reef coverage.
+This effort showed that about 65% of the reef footprint still contains hard substrate necessary for spat settlement, representing  just over 83 acres of the original 128-acre restoration area.

 ### St. Andrews Bay
-St. Andrews Bay showed more encouraging results.
-So far, nearly 58,000 live oysters have been sampled, and numbers have increased significantly since the start of the project.
+In the St. Andrews Bay system, nearly 58,000 live oysters have been sampled, and numbers have increased significantly since the start of the project.
 The latest round (Round 5) saw the highest numbers yet — with a clear rise across all oyster size classes.

 Key highlights: